Maxim Gorky

-Alexei Maximovich Peshkov (Алексей Максимович Пешков; (Note: His own pronunciation, according to his autobiography Detstvo (Childhood), was /ru/, but most Russians say /ru/, which is therefore found in reference books.) – 18 June 1936), popularly known as Maxim Gorky (/ˈgɔrki/; Максим Горький), was a Russian and Soviet writer and proponent of socialism.
+Alexei Maximovich Peshkov (Алексей Максимович Пешков; (Note: His own pronunciation, according to his autobiography Detstvo (Childhood), was /ru/, but most Russians say /ru/, which is therefore found in reference books.) – 18 June 1936), popularly known as Maxim Gorky (/ˈgɔrki/; Максим Горький), was a Russian and Soviet writer, journalist, and proponent of socialism.
 He was nominated five times for the Nobel Prize in Literature.
 Before his success as an author, he travelled widely across the Russian Empire, changing jobs frequently; these experiences would later influence his writing.
 He associated with fellow Russian writers Leo Tolstoy and Anton Chekhov, both mentioned by Gorky in his memoirs.

 Gorky was active in the emerging Marxist socialist movement and later supported the Bolsheviks.
 He publicly opposed the Tsarist regime and for a time closely associated himself with Vladimir Lenin and Alexander Bogdanov's Bolshevik wing of the Russian Social Democratic Labour Party.
 During World War I, Gorky supported pacifism and internationalism and anti-war protests.
 For a significant part of his life, he was exiled from Russia and later the Soviet Union, being critical both of Tsarism and of the Bolsheviks during the Russian Civil War and the 1920s, condemning the latter for political repressions.
 In 1928 he returned to the USSR on Joseph Stalin's personal invitation and lived there from 1932 until his death in June 1936.
 After his return he was officially declared the "founder of Socialist Realism".
 Despite this, Gorky's relations with the Soviet regime were rather difficult: while being Stalin's public supporter, he maintained friendships with Lev Kamenev and Nikolai Bukharin, the leaders of the anti-Stalin opposition executed after Gorky's death; he also hoped to ease the Soviet cultural policies and made some efforts to defend the writers who disobeyed them, which resulted in him spending his last days under unannounced house arrest.